 Melissa Aronczyk is an associate professor in the School of Communication & Information at Rutgers University and affiliated faculty with the Rutgers Climate Institute.
-Her new book, A Strategic Nature: Public Relations and the Politics of American Environmentalism, co-authored with Maria Espinoza, is forthcoming from Oxford University Press.
+Her new book, A Strategic Nature: Public Relations and the Politics of American Environmentalism, co-authored with Maria Espinoza, was published by Oxford University Press.

 Robert Brulle, Melissa Aronczyk, & Jason Carmichael.
 2019.
 “Corporate Promotion and Climate Change: An Analysis of Key Variables affecting Advertising Spending by Major Oil Corporations, 1986–2015,” Climatic Change (December 2019).

 Melissa Aronczyk & Maria Espinoza.
 2019.
 “Sustainable Communication: Green PR and the Export of Corporate Environmentalism, 1989–1997,” Environmental Sociology (January 2019).

 Melissa Aronczyk.
 2018.
 “Public Relations, Issue Management, and the Transformation of American Environmentalism, 1948–1992,” Enterprise & Society (December 2018).

 Melissa Aronczyk.
 2017.
 “Environment 1.0: Infoterra and the Making of Environmental Information,” New Media & Society (May 2017).